 - For those stuck-in-the-mud cats, try a new version of an old favorite.
 Remember that cats identify safe and fun with what’s familiar.
 In other words, they like the old toy because it smells like them.
 So if that favorite stuffed mouse toy has seen better days and stuffing has exploded out the seams, just get a new identical mouse toy.
 Then make it smell like the cat’s old toy by rubbing the cat with it, especially on the cheeks.

 - Cats get bored with the same-old-same-old, though, if they’re explorer type felines looking for excitement.
 So when your cat yawns at the idea of another feather wand, try a fishing pole toy with a spider on the end.
-Or offer a jingle ball that gives back a fun sound or mouse squeak.
+Or offer a jingle ball or Mylar ball that gives back a fun sound or mouse squeak.
 The Mini Teaser Wand can create great opportunities for interacting and playing with your cat.

 - You don’t have to break the bank with new cat toys, either.
 Many cats actually prefer cheap thrills in the form of empty paper sacks or boxes, for example.
 Or just wad up a sheet of notebook paper, and toss it across the room.
 That may prompt your cat to show off fetch skills, something Siamese-type cats often enjoy.